koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 >[!quote] Quote from a draft of [Counting arguments provide no evidence for AI doom](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom)
 > Most AI doom scenarios posit that future AIs will engage in **scheming**— planning to escape, gain power, and pursue ulterior motives while deceiving us into thinking they are aligned with our interests.
 The worry is that if a schemer escapes, it may seek world domination to ensure humans do not interfere with its plans, whatever they may be.
 >
 > In this essay, we debunk the **counting argument**— a primary reason to think AIs might become schemers, according to a [recent report](https://arxiv.org/abs/2311.08379) by AI safety researcher [Joe Carlsmith](https://joecarlsmith.com/).
 It’s premised on the idea that schemers can have “a wide variety of goals,” while the motivations of a non-schemer must be benign or are otherwise more constrained.
 Since there are “more” possible schemers than non-schemers, the argument goes, we should expect training to produce schemers most of the time.
-In Carlsmith’s words (page 17 of the report):
+In Carlsmith’s words:
 >
->1.
+> > [!quote] Quote from <span class="paper-citation"><a href="https://arxiv.org/abs/2311.08379">“Scheming AIs: Will AIs fake alignment during training in order to get power?”,</a></span> page 17
+> > 1.
 The non-schemer model classes, here, require fairly specific goals in order to get high reward.
->2.
+> > 2.
 By contrast, the schemer model class is compatible with a very wide range of (beyond episode) goals, while still getting high reward…
->3.
+> > 3.
 In this sense, there are “more” schemers that get high reward than there are non-schemers that do so.
->4.
+> > 4.
 So, other things equal, we should expect SGD to select a schemer.
 >
 > We begin our critique by presenting a _structurally identical_ counting argument for the obviously false conclusion that neural networks should always memorize their training data, while failing to generalize to unseen data.
 Since the “generalization is impossible” argument actually has _stronger_ premises than those of the original “schemer” counting argument, this shows that naive counting arguments are generally unsound in this domain.
 >